theMK2k/Media-Hoarder/DONE.md

 OK  -> fetch Countries from https://www.imdb.com/search/title/ and provide as list OK  -> Auto set region by user's localization setting?

+## Rating Demographics
+OK - scrape
+OK - allow the user to choose which demography to use as IMDB rating OK - show demographics matrix when clicking IMDB score for an item

 ## Settings - Scraper / Scan Media Options
 - allow user to deselect things for the IMDB scraper (analog to store.scanOptions)